Harivardhanan13/BA-project2/README.md

 -> Created Table that represents the department goals along with project budget and Salary cost of a deaprtment.

+-> Imported Flate file of Headshots (Images of employees) into Power BI and edited the relationshiop of that with slicer inorder filter other employee details.

 ## Dashboard

   ![Screenshot 2025-02-10 183248](https://github.com/user-attachments/assets/a9756962-1e30-4baf-a9f1-ac79502706df)